noyrosenbaum/Networking_Course/Ex5/README.md

 ### Part 2 - Spoofer

-Spoofer fakes an ICMP ping echo request and sends it to destination.
+Generally, transmitting packets has only control of few fields in the header, spoofing permits manipulation of critical fields in the packet headers.
-It creates false source ICMP packets from the Spoofer.
+Our custom Spoofer fakes an ICMP ping echo request and sends it to destination from false source ICMP packets using raw socket.

 *Question:* Can you set the IP packet length field to an arbitrary value, regardless of how big the actual packet is? \
 *Answer:*   The IP packet length field must match the actual size of the packet, which is specified as a 16 bits value that represents the total length of the packet, including header and payload.
 If this field is set to a value that does not match the actual size of the packet, it will not be able to be forwarded. \